Texas Tech University

 Biography

 Kerk F. Kee (Ph.D., 2010, University of Texas at Austin; www.ekerk.com) is a communication researcher and an interdisciplinary social scientist of innovation diffusion.
-His research primarily investigates the development, adoption, implementation, and the ultimate diffusion of big data technologies in scientific organizations.
+His research primarily investigates the development, adoption, implementation, and the ultimate diffusion of big data technologies and collaborative cyberinfrastructure in scientific organizations.
 He also studies the dissemination of health information in cultural communities and the spread of pro-environmental attitudes in modern societies.
-His research has been funded by the US National Science Foundation (NSF), the Bill & Melinda Gates Foundation, and the Robert Wood Johnson Foundation in multiple solo and collaborative grants, totaling over US$12M (collaborative) to date.
+His research has been funded by the US National Science Foundation (NSF), the National Academy of Sciences, the Bill & Melinda Gates Foundation, and the Robert Wood Johnson Foundation in multiple solo and collaborative grants, totaling over US$13M to date.
 He received a prestigious 5-year NSF CAREER grant in 2015, awarded by the Office of Advanced Cyberinfrastructure under NSF's Computer & Information Science & Engineering Directorate.
-According to Google Scholar Citations in September 2023, his research has been cited more than 7,350 times.
+According to Google Scholar Citations in March 2025, his research has been cited more than 8,280 times.

 Research

-Kerk's diffusion research to date primarily focuses on technological innovations (e.g., collaborative cyberinfrastructure, social media), and secondarily in behavioral innovations (e.g., health prevention, water conservation).
-New diffusion projects explore innovations such as chatbots/ conversation agents, collaborative robots/ co-bots, blockchain/ cryptocurrency, and PrEP/ HIV prevention.
-He also has interests in studying innovation/information diffusion in entrepreneurial startups, natural disaster management, political revolutions, creative industries, and smart cities.
+Kerk's diffusion research to date primarily focuses on technological innovations (e.g., artificial intelligence, collaborative cyberinfrastructure, social media), and secondarily in behavioral innovations (e.g., health prevention, workplace safety, water conservation).
+New diffusion projects explore innovations such as AI chatbots/ conversation agents and collaborative robots/ co-bots.
+He also has interests in studying mass communication and information diffusion for natural disaster management, creative industries, smart cities, and entrepreneurial startups.

 Selected Publications